Namibia

 The Companies Act 2004 prescribes the preparation of financial statements for all companies in accordance with the Statements of General Accepted Accounting Practice (GAAP) established by the Institute of Chartered Accountants of Namibia (ICAN).

-ICAN reports that its Council has adopted all IFRS and all pronouncements as issued by the IASB, including the effective date.
+Since 2005, ICAN reports that its Council has adopted all IFRS and all pronouncements as issued by the IASB, including the effective date.
 All listed entities on the Namibian Stock Exchange, subsidiaries of foreign holding companies, and public interest entities (PIEs) are required to apply full IFRS.
-In February 2010, ICAN adopted IFRS for SMEs.
-Companies that are not required to apply full IFRS may use IFRS for SMEs or the Namibian Standard (NAC001) for SMEs.
+In February 2010, ICAN adopted IFRS for SMEs for Close Corporations.
+Companies that are not required to apply full IFRS may use IFRS for SMEs.

 Current Status: Adopted